Rancho San Pedro: History

 For many years, a portion of the Rancho San Pedro land grant was contested between the Domínguez and Sepúlveda families through various appeals to Spanish Governors and lawsuits from 1817–1883 and was eventually partitioned into seventeen parcels in 1882.
 The Sepúlveda family was awarded 31629 acre known as Rancho de los Palos Verdes that later became the cities of the Palos Verdes Peninsula, as well as portions of Torrance and San Pedro.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Pedro was filed with the Public Land Commission in 1852, and a patent for 43119 acre was granted to Manuel Domínguez and signed by President James Buchanan on December 18, 1858.
 A separate claim was filed by Nasario Domínguez in 1852 for 1/6 of the grant but it was rejected by the Commission in 1855.

 In 1869, Union Army Major General William Starke Rosecrans bought 16000 acre.
 The "Rosecrans Rancho" was bordered by what later was Florence Avenue on the north, Redondo Beach Boulevard on the south, Central Avenue on the east, and Arlington Avenue on the west.

 After the death of Manuel Domínguez and his wife, the rancho was divided among their six surviving daughters.
+Three of the married daughters continued the Dominguez legacy through the Carson, Del Amo and Watson families.

+In 1967, the stockholders of the Dominguez Estate Company voted to sell off a large portion of the land.
+The sale was the largest in southern Californian history.
+The state of California purchased a portion of the land, and in 1965, the Board of Trustees of the California State Colleges voted to build a new campus on the west side of Dominguez Hill, which became California State University, Dominguez Hills.
+Today, the descendants of the Dominguez family operate the Watson Land Company and the Carson Companies on the original Rancho land.